 In any case, using these drugs, as with nicotine products, merely reinforces the fear many smokers have that quitting is too difficult to do on their own.
 Nothing could be further from the truth!

 5. Combining nicotine patches or gum with stop smoking medicine

 The same objections as above apply, only more so.

 These are promoted in some quarters as a way to stop smoking.
 This is disingenuous.
-They are merely a means of continuing nicotine addiction in a supposedly safer way; it has been claimed that e-cigarettes are 95% safer than ordinary cancer sticks but there’s no proof that this is so.
-The fact is, no one knows what the effects will be of sucking into your lungs vapourised nicotine together with propylene glycol, glycerin, water and flavourings many times a day, every day for years on end.
+They are merely a means of continuing nicotine addiction in a supposedly safer way; it has been claimed that e-cigarettes are 95 per cent safer than ordinary cancer sticks but there’s no proof that this is so.
+The fact is, no one knows what the effects will be of inhaling deep into your lungs vapourised nicotine together with propylene glycol, glycerin, synthetic flavours, traces of nitrosamines and other toxicants, carcinogens, and metal nanoparticles many times a day for years on end.

-Fortunately there is a simple, 100% safe alternative to cigarettes and e-cigarettes: not to use nicotine at all – in any form.
+Fortunately there is a simple, 100 per cent safe alternative to cigarettes and e-cigarettes: not to use nicotine at all—in any form.

 It is misleading that these recently released products are presented as a way to stop smoking.
 They may not be quite as dangerous as inhaling tobacco smoke, but to inhale the fumes derived from heating tobacco without burning it cannot be anything but harmful to health.

 There are a number of websites that appear to try to encourage smokers to quit through levity.
 Smoking is no laughing matter.
 The apparent difficulty in quitting is not due to lack of a sense of humour.
 See, for example, my critique of the nonsense put out by healthline.com: https://www.nicotinemonkey.com/smoking-cessation-and-humour/